rzkyif/rykz-spcm/docs/COMPATIBILITY.md

 ```

 ### FormID
 `FormID`s that can be used in your plugin.
 The actual setting value will be a number, but users will input in hex form.
+Note that there are no lower nor upper bounds for the hex values: users can input whatever they like and it will only be converted into a number.

 Example `Setting`s :
 ```js